bhavers/PoseidonProject/README.md

 The code in this repository provides the Python script that will be running on the Pi.

 ##Usage
-Important files:
-- Tutorial1/config.py: your configuration settings, add to .gitignore
-- Tutorial1/PoseidonClient.py: the main script to execute
-- Tutorial1/poseidon.sh: script for starting/stopping PoseidonClient.py

-See the files for instructions.
+See the README.md files in the Tutorialx folders for instructions.

 ##License
 The code is licensed under the Apache v2 open source license, see License.txt.
 Poseidon is a project of the Dutch Courage foundation, http://dutchcourage.org/

-## External dependencies
-The code is dependent on the following external libraries:
-- tbd...